Skip to Content

 Shores

-Though turquoise forms in dry and arid climates, the terrain changes in time.
+Though turquoise forms in dry and arid climates, the terrain changes over time.
 Due to this, you may stumble upon turquoise specimens in the most uncanny of places, such as the shores of lakes.
 Though rare, there are some areas where you are more likely to find this gemstone than others.

 8 Tips On Finding Gemstones In Nature (Rivers & Creeks)